mailcow/mailcow-dockerized-docs/docs/manual-guides/mailcow-UI/u_e-mailcow_ui-smtp_api.en.md

 ## Sender Authorization

-The API enforces sender authorization based on user role:
+The API enforces sender authorization at mailbox level.
+SMTP mailbox credentials are required, and the `from` address must be authorized.

-- **Admin users**: Can send from any email address (bypass check)
-- **Non-admin users**: Must be authorized to send from the specified `from` address

 ### Authorized Senders

-Non-admin users can only send from:
+You can only send from:

 1. Their own mailbox address
 2. Aliases that point to their mailbox